 nRF51 Architecture Overview

 At the heart of the nRF51 architecture are the 32-bit industry standard ARM Cortex-M0 processor and the 2.4GHz Multi-protocol radio transceiver which supports a range of protocols including Bluetooth low energy, ANT, and proprietary 2.4GHz RF protocols.
 The popular low-power cost-effective ARM Cortex-M0 CPU has a relatively fast start-up time (around 2.5us) and a fast duty cycling which leads to a boosted Bluetooth device responsiveness.
 In addition to that, Flash/RAM memories are embedded in the same chip die.
 The nRF51 SoC has also a good set of hardware peripherals as we will see in the next section.
 The nRF51 SoCs offer a great value for money, the cost of these SoCs on wholesale is in the range of 2$ per chip ( 2019 ).
-As you can see in the block diagrams below and throughout this lesson, you are getting a lot for that money.
+As can be seen in the block diagrams below and throughout this lesson, you are getting a lot for that money.
 This architecture has been around since 2012 and its quite mature and had without doubt a great success in the market.
 It’s recommended when cost is the main constraint in your Bluetooth-enabled project, and support for Bluetooth 5 features is not needed.

 System Blocks & Peripherals Blocks

-Available system blocks and and peripherals in the nRF51 architecture are summarized below, these peripherals are the core of the nRF5x family and can be found also in the nRF52 series with some enhancements ( For instance, The RADIO peripheral on an the nRF52 series has; in addition to the 1Mbps Bluetooth Low Energy physical layer ( 1M BLE PHY) found in the nRF51; a high speed BLE physical layer (2M BLE PHY) and a long range BLE physical layer ( CODED BLE PHY – nRF52840 Only) ).
+Available system blocks and peripherals in the nRF51 architecture are summarized below, these peripherals are the core of the nRF5x family and can be found also in the nRF52 series with some enhancements ( For instance, The RADIO peripheral on an the nRF52 series has; in addition to the 1Mbps Bluetooth Low Energy physical layer ( 1M BLE PHY) found in the nRF51; a high speed BLE physical layer (2M BLE PHY) and a long range BLE physical layer ( CODED BLE PHY – nRF52840 Only) ).

-- General-Purpose Input/Output (GPIO): One GPIO peripheral with up to 32 individual pins that can be configured with pull-up and pull-down resistors.
+- General-Purpose Input/Output (GPIO): One GPIO peripheral with up to 32 individual pins that can be configured with pull-up or pull-down resistors.
 Very fixable block to interact with external hardware components.
 GPIO hardware, and available hardware abstraction layer is studied in Lesson7.

 - GPIO tasks and events (GPIOTE): The GPIO Tasks and Events (GPIOTE) block provides functionality for accessing GPIO pins using tasks and events registers (Without the CPU intervention), which is a great performance/power feature as we will see in following lessons.
 Hands-on exercises on the GPIOTE are covered in great depth in Lesson10 .